-- Fulfill our duty of care for our students, our faculty, onsite program staff, and the host communities. - Meet Yale's own reporting requirements with the Office of Enterprise Risk Management. - Comply with federal reporting requirements under the Clery Act and Title IX. - Clery: Because Yale has direct contractual agreements for the use of a specific geographic space such as classroom and/or student housing facilities (excluding homestays) the Clery Act applies to faculty-led programs.
-You are not responsible for determining if a specific crime is reportable under Clery, but this is one important reason why we need to know of incidents that occur on your program. - O Title IX: All Yale faculty are considered mandatory reporters under Title IX, including while running a Yale program abroad.
+- Fulfill our duty of care for our students, our faculty, onsite program staff, and the host communities. - Meet Yale's own reporting requirements with the Office of Enterprise Risk Management. - Comply with federal reporting requirements under the Clery Act and Title IX.
+Because Yale has direct contractual agreements for the use of a specific geographic space - such as classroom and/or student housing facilities (excluding homestays) - the Clery Act applies to faculty-led programs.
+You are not responsible for determining if a specific crime is reportable under Clery, but this is one important reason why we need to know of incidents that occur on your program. - Title IX: All Yale faculty are considered mandatory reporters under Title IX, including while running a Yale program abroad.
 This means that any information about incidents of sexual misconduct must be reported to the designated Title IX Coordinator for Yale College.
-For more information and advice about handling an incident of sexual misconduct, review the resource in Box at Yale, "Handling an Incident of Sexual Assault Abroad."
-Don't hesitate to contact Angela Gleason (angela.gleason@yale.edu), the Title IX Coordinator for Yale College, Carole Goldberg (carole.goldberg@yale.edu) of Yale's Sexual Harassment and Assault Response & Education (SHARE), or the Study Abroad office.
+Don't hesitate to contact Katie Shirley (katie.shirley@yale.edu) the Title IX Coordinator for Yale College, Yale's Sexual Harassment and Assault Response & Education (SHARE) (203-432-2000), or the Study Abroad office.